 Reversing the absolute phase on this record recently was quite interesting.
 The sound of the piano itself was already very good.
 With the phase reversed what really changed with the sense of space surrounding it, which immediately became much more palpable.
 The piano, though tonally similar to the way it sounded with the phase left alone, came to life more — more solid and punchy and percussive.

 How do you change the absolute phase you ask?
 You must either switch the positive and negative at the speaker, the amp, or at the head shell leads, or you must have a switch that inverts phase on your preamp or phono stage.
+(The EAR 324p we use has just such a switch and let me tell you, it comes in very handy in situations like these.)
 If you can’t do any of those, or are unwilling to do any of those, this record will still sound good.
 It just won’t sound as good.